micro/clients/README.md

 The sdk directory contains gRPC generated clients for each language.

+Point your client at the micro proxy at `localhost:8081`.

 ## Development

 See the [development](https://github.com/micro/development/blob/master/design/clients) repo or join #development on slack.